ulzhalgasrakhman/ulzhalgasrakhman.github.io/README.md

 You can also find me on <a href="https://github.com/rakhmanu">GitHub </a>, <a href="https://www.linkedin.com/in/ulzhalgas/">LidkedIn </a>, <a href="https://gitlab.com/rakhmanu">GitLab </a>

-And you can always email me at 11dulzhalgasr@gmail.com
+And you can always email me at urakhman@kaist.ac.kr or 11dulzhalgasr@gmail.com